Beleg-6-EAP/demo-microservice-ecommerce/README.md

 - AllPayments: `GET /api/payments`
 - AllShipments: `GET /api/shipments`

-We start with en empty database.
+We start with an empty database.
 To create an order `POST` below request to `http://localhost:8080/api/orders`:

 ```json